Through the Glass

 “If I could just get this off the wall,” Ryder muttered.
 He grasped the bottom edge of the mirror and gently pulled upward.
 For a moment, it seemed to give way, but then a sharp snap echoed through the bathroom as the mirror came loose.
 Before Ryder could react, the heavy frame tilted forward, falling directly toward him.

-Click the image above to be taken to the story of Aetherealm.
+Click the image above to be taken to the story of Aetherealm, the next chapter of Ryder’s life.